MatheusDsouza/photo-portfolio/.github/issue_template.md

 ## Screenshots

-Add screenshots if needes, otherwise delete this section
+Add screenshots if needes, otherwise delete this section.